vibbits/material-liascript/protocols-tess.md

 As part of the VIB Technologies, the 12 VIB Core Facilities, provide support in a wide array of research fields and housing specialized scientific equipment for each discipline.
 Science and technology go hand in hand.
 New technologies advance science and often accelerate breakthroughs in scientific research.
 VIB has a visionary approach to science and technology, founded on its ability to identify and foster new innovations in life sciences.

-The goal of VIB Technology Training is to up-skill life scientists in various topics like ...
+The goal of VIB Technology Training is to up-skill life scientists to excel in the domains of VIB Technologies, Bioinformatics & AI, Software Development, and Research Data Management.

 --------------------------------------------

 *Editorial team for this course*

 Authors: Alexander Botzki

+Contributors: Finn Bacall, Aitor Apaolaza, Munazah Andrabi, Chris Child, Carole Goble, Olivier Sand

 Technical Editors: Alexander Botzki